mleiv/PhoneNumberFormatter/README.md

 # PhoneNumberFormatter

-** Provides visually formatting of phone number fields, while typing.
-Format is defined by Regex patterns and can be localized. **
+**Provides visual formatting of phone number fields, while typing.
+Format is defined by Regex patterns and can be localized.**

 ## Including in Your App